ivanmontero/understanding-emotion-recognition/cnn/README.md

 # emotions-cnn [WIP]

-Training a convolutional network from scratch to recognize the basic cardinal expressions.
+An attempt to train a convolutional network from scratch to recognize the basic cardinal expressions.